Compycloud/ASN_Block/README.md

 Enable Logging: Enaled
 States Removal: Enabled
 ```
+4. Click `Save IPv4 Settings`
+5. Make sure auto updates are on, and you may force update to apply the list immediately.

 ## Usage
 The list is completely free to use in your own project.